eslint/rfcs/designs/2026-localisation-of-rule-messages/README.md

 Eslint could also support overriding the locale with a CLI argument like `--locale=de-DE` (further discussion in [§10.3](#10-3)).
 This CLI argument would be a comma-separated string, where each value is a valid [BCP 47 language tag](https://developer.mozilla.org/en-US/docs/Glossary/BCP_47_language_tag).
-If specified, the CLI argument will be the preferred locale, falling back to the OS' locale.
+If specified, the CLI argument will be the preferred locale, falling back to the OS' locale, and using the matching strategy in [§3.3.2](#332-matching-the-users-locale-to-available-translations).

 The locale would be exposed to rules via [`context`](https://eslint.org/docs/latest/extend/custom-rules#the-context-object)`.locale`, in case they need it for their own formatting (see [§8.1](#81-limitations-of-message-placeholders) for an example).
 This attribute would be an array of strings, to match [`navigator.languages`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/languages).